SubhadeepSen/QuickText-ChatServer/README.md

-# QuickText-ChatServer [Instant Messaging Server]
+# QuickText ChatServer [Instant Messaging Server]

-### An instant messaging application the following features.
-The backend of this project is written in Go Language and the front end is written in HTML, CSS and Javascript.
+### An instant messaging application with the following features.
+The backend of this project is written in `Go Language` and the front end is written in HTML, CSS and Javascript.

 ## Features:
 - Instant Messaging